iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.phe.couchto5K 4 reviews"/>
 </p>

-> It certainly got me up to 5k so it can be done!
-It wasn't easy in parts and some days went better than others but keep going and you'll get there and achieve your goal of running 5k and looking like a red sweaty mess.<br> :date: __2021-01-22 19:23:12__
+> Just 1 week in but really motivational and easy to use<br> :date: __2021-01-29 13:03:08__

-> Good verbal direction and encouragement but nothing visual to show what you've done, like, route, distance, steps, etc.<br> :date: __2021-01-22 12:50:45__
+> easy to use<br> :date: __2021-01-28 22:17:32__

-> Finding thr app helpful - I've just completed my 5th run but on 2 of my runs the app has just stopped so I've kept walking or running for longer than necessary - exhausting!<br> :date: __2021-01-21 19:08:30__
+> Brilliant app to get you running for the first time<br> :date: __2021-01-28 18:09:41__

-> A motivator<br> :date: __2021-01-21 16:08:47__
+> The app has been very helpful and is keeping me on track.
+I'd give it five stars if the coaches weren't so repetitive.
+They all sound so bored.<br> :date: __2021-01-27 23:54:15__

-> The app is brilliant and motivating, the only thing is the app does cut out every now and then.<br> :date: __2021-01-21 15:24:18__
+> Use strava along side to track distance.
+Helped alot.<br> :date: __2021-01-27 21:17:24__

-> Great app, gets straight into walking then running for 60 seconds at a time on day 1<br> :date: __2021-01-21 08:58:49__
+> The app is great and I love having Jo Wiley chat me through!<br> :date: __2021-01-27 20:19:47__

-> Excellent<br> :date: __2021-01-20 22:21:01__
+> Struggled to run for 60 seconds at a time at the start, completed the program this morning with a 5.5mile run.
+The app could be improved by having a different voice over for each run rather than same one for the full week and some runs wouldn't allow my chosen person so had to change a few times but on the whole these are minor grumbles.<br> :date: __2021-01-26 21:29:34__

-> Good, love Michael, but sometimes the time isn't working accurately<br> :date: __2021-01-20 15:27:31__
+> Good but cant get music to play , help!!@🤣<br> :date: __2021-01-26 07:41:30__

-> Easy to follow, encouraging and iv enjoyed my experience so far<br> :date: __2021-01-20 12:13:45__
+> Great app.
+Some issues with stopping if using multiple apps at the same time (i.e. watching Netflix whilst running!) otherwise would have been 5 stars.<br> :date: __2021-01-25 20:45:59__

-> I was surprised how helpful I found it.
-It fades my Spotify in and out to remind me when to run and walk...
-I am building up speed and stamina and look forward to the run.<br> :date: __2021-01-19 23:41:23__
+> I like it & it's helping me jog/run.
+And it's building my statmina<br> :date: __2021-01-25 20:36:33__